Victor-Alves1/League-of-Legends-Clone/README.md

 # League_Of_Legends_Champs

-Officially, this is my favourite project.
+This is my favourite project.
 It's a clone of league of legends launcher, a game what I play for 10 years.
 The propouse is replicate all the interfaces

-For now we have Home page, the champions page and in procress the skins page.
+For now we have Home page, the champions page and in progress the skins page.

 ## My version